-Stefan Renckens is Assistant Professor in the Political Science Department of the University of Toronto.
-He teaches courses on public policy at the Scarborough campus and on business and politics at the St. George campus.
-He is also an Affiliated Faculty member at the Munk School of Global Affairs' Environmental Governance Lab.
-His current research examines the development and impact of transnational private governance of global production processes and supply chains, and the interactions between public policy and transnational private governance.
-Focusing mainly on environmental and natural resources policy and governance, current issue areas of interest include renewable energy, climate change, fisheries, forestry, electronic waste, agriculture, and sustainable/fair trade.
-In his first book project, Stefan examines the variation in the way the European Union has regulated transnational private governance, and the implications for the functioning and impact of public and private environmental governance.
-In addition, he is involved in several projects assessing the influence of public policy and institutions on business’ success in complying with transnational private regulation.
+Stefan Renckens is an Assistant Professor in the Political Science Department of the University of Toronto.
+He teaches courses on public policy, political economy and the environment at the St. George and Scarborough campuses.
+He is also an Affiliated Faculty member of the Environmental Governance Lab at the Munk School of Global Affairs.
+His current research examines the evolution and impact of transnational private sustainability governance and the interactions with public governance at the international, regional and domestic level.
+Current issue areas of interest include renewable energy, climate change, fisheries, forestry, electronic waste, agriculture, and fair trade.
+In his first book project, Stefan examines and explains the varied ways in which the European Union has regulated transnational private governance, and the implications for the functioning and impact of public and private environmental governance.
 Stefan holds a Ph.D.
 (2014) and M.Phil.
 (2011) in Environmental Politics from Yale University, and Master’s degrees in Political Science (2002), Economic Policy (2003), and Conflict and Peace Studies (2005) from the University of Leuven.
-For more information, see www.stefanrenckens.com
+His Ph.D. dissertation was awarded the 2015 Virginia M. Walsh Dissertation Award by the Science, Technology and Environmental Politics Section of the American Political Science Association.
+For more information, see www.stefanrenckens.com.